deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="licensing">Licensing</a>

 Licensing is another distinction among these open-source projects: Theano, Torch and Caffe employ a BSD License, which does not address patents or patent disputes.
 Deeplearning4j and ND4J are distributed under an **[Apache 2.0 License](http://en.swpat.org/wiki/Patent_clauses_in_software_licences#Apache_License_2.0)**, which contains both a patent grant and a litigation retaliation clause.
 That is, anyone is free to make and patent derivative works based on Apache 2.0-licensed code, but if they sue someone else over patent claims regarding the original code (DL4J in this case), they immediately lose all patent claim to it.
 (In other words, you are given resources to defend yourself in litigation, and discouraged from attacking others.)
-BSD doesn't address the issue.
+BSD doesn't typically address this issue.

 ### <a name="speed">Speed</a>

-Deeplearning4j's underlying linear algebra computations, performed with ND4J, have been shown to run [at least twice as fast](http://nd4j.org/benchmarking) as Numpy on very large matrix multiplies.
+Deeplearning4j's underlying linear algebra computations, performed with ND4J, have been shown to run [at least twice as fast as Numpy](http://nd4j.org/benchmarking) on very large matrix multiplies.
 That's one reasons why we've been adopted by teams at NASA's Jet Propulsion Laboratory.
 Moreover, Deeplearning4j has been optimized to run on various chips including x86 and GPUs with CUDA C.

 While both Torch7 and DL4J employ parallelism, DL4J's **parallelism is automatic**.
 That is, we automate the setting up of worker nodes and connections, allowing users to bypass libs while creating a massively parallel network on [Spark](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-scaleout/spark), [Hadoop](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-scaleout/hadoop-yarn), or with [Akka and AWS](http://deeplearning4j.org/scaleout.html).
 Deeplearning4j is best suited for solving specific problems, and doing so quickly.